Write a comment

 Herbs - photo step 10

-11. Add the greens and garlic to the pot, let the borscht come to a boil again, and remove it from the heat.
+11. Add the greens and garlic to the pot.
+Let the borscht come to a boil again and remove from the heat.
+The brief return to boil unlocks the garlic aroma without cooking it into bitterness.

 Add herbs and garlic to the pot - photo step 11

 12. Borscht with pickled beets and sauerkraut is ready.
+Serve hot with sour cream and dark rye bread for the complete traditional Russian winter lunch experience.
 Enjoy your meal.

 Borscht with pickled beets and sauerkraut